Dynamics of Global Emission Permit Prices and Regional Social Cost of Carbon under Noncooperation: Related Literature

-While there is no general agreement among economists on whether a carbon tax or an ETS is better \citep{Stavins2022}, the literature have often considered these two pricing instruments (trading versus taxes) as policy substitutes.
-For instance, some studies support carbon tax over ETS, highlighting concerns about price volatility in ETS \citep{Nordhaus2007}, or the presence of uncertainty regarding emission abatement costs \citep{newell2003regulating}.
-For instance, \citet{newell2003regulating} find that carbon taxes can yield higher welfare benefits than an ETS under such uncertainties.
-Conversely, other studies advocate ETS over carbon tax because allocation of permits in ETS allows for more flexibility, and ETS faces less uncertainty in controlling the cumulative amount of carbon emissions compared to taxes \citep{Keohane2009}. \citet{harstad2010trading}, \citet{Hahn2011}, and \citet{Stavins2022} argue that from a practical perspective, ETS may be a preferred instrument over tax, as free allowances could be negotiated among participating agents to redistribute burden and, thus be used to gain political support. \citet{knopf2012global} favor a global ETS because carbon taxes that increase over time may accelerate extraction of fossil fuels due to profit maximization of fossil fuel firms, an argument that has been made by other researchers as well \citep{sinn2008public}.
-In a global ETS, emission permits will be traded globally with one price for all nations based on market forces, which may alleviate the problem of carbon leakage \citep{Fowlie_JPE2016}.
-However, \citet{harstad2010trading} argue that although an ETS in a perfect market is the first-best system, frequent government interventions to redistribute allocations among firms results in distortions in the market allocation.
-For a comprehensive comparison on carbon tax and trading regimes, see e.g., \citet{strand2013strategic,schmalensee2017lessons,Cai2021_uncertainty,Stavins2022}.
-This study contributes to the literature by demonstrating that the two pricing instruments are not competing policies but rather complementary.
+While there is no general agreement among economists on whether carbon taxation or ETS is better \citep{Stavins2022}, previous works have often considered these two pricing instruments (trading versus taxes) as policy substitutes.
+For instance, some studies support carbon taxation over ETS, highlighting concerns about price volatility in ETS \citep{Nordhaus2007}, or the presence of uncertainty regarding emission abatement costs \citep{newell2003regulating}.
+For instance, \citet{newell2003regulating} find that carbon taxation can yield higher welfare benefits than ETS under such uncertainties.
+Conversely, other studies advocate ETS over carbon taxation because allocation of permits in ETS allows for more flexibility, and ETS faces less uncertainty in controlling the cumulative amount of carbon emissions compared to taxes \citep{Keohane2009}. \citet{harstad2010trading}, \citet{Hahn2011}, and \citet{Stavins2022} argue that from a practical perspective, ETS may be a preferred instrument over tax, as free allowances could be negotiated among participating agents to redistribute burden and, thus be used to gain political support.
+Moreover, in a global ETS, emission permits will be traded globally with one price for all nations based on market forces, which may alleviate the problem of carbon leakage \citep{Fowlie_JPE2016}.
+However, \citet{harstad2010trading} argue that although an ETS in a perfect market is the first-best system, frequent government interventions to redistribute allocations among firms may result in distortions in the market allocation.\footnote{Environmental pollution has also been studied from the context of fiscal federalism, which considers what level of government should regulate pollution \citep{oates1999,ogawa2009think,banzhaf2012,williams2012growing}.} For a comprehensive comparison on carbon taxation and trading regimes, see e.g., \citet{strand2013strategic,schmalensee2017lessons,Cai2021_uncertainty,Stavins2022}.
+This study contributes to the literature by showing that regional carbon tax is complementary to ETS under noncooperation.